Database Connections

 The default PostgreSQL schema is "public".
 For other schemes you need to specify desired schema name in the Connection params field via "currentSchema" parameter:

-For IntelliJ IDEA Ultimate, JPA Buddy provides connection creating for the required schema without any actions from you.
+JPA Buddy automatically creates the required schema connection for IntelliJ IDEA Ultimate, without any additional actions required from you.
 For example, use a connection with the default schema (public) and try to create an entity from another schema.
 JPA Buddy will create and configure another DB connection with the parameters as described above.

 Microsoft SQL Server